pellcorp/k1_buildroot/docs/INSTALL.md

 # Install

-Klipper Mod for the AD5M is designed to be fully removable and not break any functions of the stock software.
+Klipper Mod for the K1 (Max) is designed to be fully removable and not break any functions of the stock software.

 > [!CAUTION]
-> *If you want to install this Klipper Mod to your AD5M (Pro) then be aware, that you risk to loose your warranty or damage the printer.
+> *If you want to install this Klipper Mod to your K1 (Max) then be aware, that you risk to loose your warranty or damage the printer.
 Proceed at your own risk if you want to try this mod!*

 ## Installation

 The mod uses the same installation mechanism as the stock software:
-1) Download the latest `Adventurer5M-KlipperMod*.tgz` update file from the [Release](https://github.com/xblax/flashforge_ad5m_klipper_mod/releases) page onto a USB flash drive.
+1) Download the latest `K1-KlipperMod*.tgz` update file from the [Release](https://github.com/ballaswag/creality_k1_klipper_mod/releases) and extract its content into a temporary directory on the K1.
-2) Plug in the drive before starting the printer.
-3) Successful installation will be indicated on the display when finished.

-The mod installer currently requires that printers were updated to at least version 2.4.5 of the stock Flashforge firmware.
-Please check the release page for versions that are known to work.
+2) In the temporary directory, run `./k1mod_init.sh`
+3) Verify `k1mod_init.sh` exit with code `0`.
+4) Reboot

-After installation the printer will by default start the Klipper Mod system instead of the stock Flashforge software.
+After installation the printer will by default start the Klipper Mod system instead of the stock K1 software.
 It is still possible to start the stock software without uninstalling the mod, if needed.
 See section [Dual Boot](#dual-boot) below.

-### Install on 5M Pro

-The installation archives must be renamed to `Adventurer5MPro-*.tgz`.
-Otherwise the install files are not detected by the 5M Pro printers.

 ### Install Custom Files